Editorial Nuggets #17 – Jordan

 Camoshita SS18 Lookbook

 But the idea is there.
-He has an attitude, a behavior of kindness and conquest that inspires.
+He has an attitude, a behavior of kindness and conquest at the same time that inspires.

-Colors when they are out of the ordinary are always wearable and you simply have to see how he wears them to immediately want to imitate him.
+Colors that are out of the ordinary are always wearable and you just have to see how he wears them to immediately want to imitate him.

 There are fights that are fair.

 And one of mine is to campaign for the return of polo.
-Oh, that's right, he never really left.
-Or rather he went off in a spin.
+Oh, it's true that it never really went away.
+Or rather, it went off like a rocket.

-When I say "polo shirt", I don't mean the flashy one that we take to go golfing, or the other one whose collar we turn up or even the one that we plaster with a slightly ridiculous little logo when we are a cool brand from the swamp.
+When I say "polo", I don't mean the flashy one you wear to go golfing, or the other one with the collar turned up, or even the one you put a slightly ridiculous little logo on when you're a cool brand from the Marais.

 I am campaigning for the return of two polo shirts:

-• The first is the rugby one with the big horizontal stripes.
+• The first one is the rugby one with the big horizontal stripes.

-• The second is the one that fits into a Mad Men-style aesthetic.
-So 1950s.
-The one that we would see (and that we have seen in fact) on the shoulders of Don Draper, or of Marcello Mastroianni, or of Jude Law in The Talented Mr Ripley.
+• The second one is the one that fits into a Mad Men aesthetic.
+1950s, then.
+The one that we would see well (and that we have seen elsewhere) on the shoulders of Don Draper, or Marcello Mastroianni, or Jude Law in The Talented Mr Ripley.

-Here, I like it because it seems to me to be knit and that gives a seductive and enviable nonchalance.
+Here, I like it because it is knitted I think and that gives a seductive and enviable nonchalance.
 That and the fact that the collar is worked, as well as the raglan shoulders, the bottom of the sleeves and the polo shirt.
-But just enough.
+But just what is needed.

-The material of the Camoshita polo shirt is terry cotton , meaning it is the same material as a bath towel or bathrobe.
-I've never worn one yet but I have the idea that it's perfect for summer, not being afraid to sweat a little in it.
+The material of the Camoshita polo shirt is a cotton terry , that is to say it is the same material as a bath towel or a bathrobe.
+I have never worn one yet but I have the idea that it is perfect for the summer, not being afraid of sweating a little in it.

-Well that said, at €210 per beast, I'm not 100% convinced that I want to sweat in it.
-Maybe if I touch it during the sales.
+Well that said, at €210 a piece, I'm not 100% convinced I'll want to sweat in it.
+Maybe if I get it during the sales.

-To wear the polo shirt well, in my opinion, is to wear it as if you were wearing a very casual shirt.
+To wear a polo shirt well, in my opinion, is to wear it as if you were wearing a very casual shirt.

-A bit like this, if you want to wear it in sportswear:
+A bit like this, if we want to wear it as sportswear:

 Lookbook Christian Kimber SS19